thomas1814/k2_client/README.md

 Setting up the software
 =======================

-A) Download this k2_client package .zip file from GitHub (not the release, as this is not for catkin_make).
+A) Download this k2_client package .zip file (not the release, as this is not for catkin_make).

 B) Before you can use the k2_client package, you need to install libjsoncpp-dev.
 Use the following code snippet for it.